The allowed energies of a simple atom are 0.00 eV, 4.00 eV, and 6... | Channels for Pearson+

 Watch next

-Master Introduction to Physics Channel with a bite sized video explanation from PatrickStart learning
+Master Intro to Energy Types with a bite sized video explanation from PatrickStart learning